 The Bear Center is home to our four ambassador black bears living in a 2.5 acre naturally forested enclosure with a pond and waterfalls.
 The bears forage on a variety of wild foods in the enclosure.
 The bear enclosure is a model for how captive bears live as natural a life as possible.
 Our staff and bear educators care for and work with the bears in many ways to enrich their lives.

-The Cub Room beckons kids of all ages to explore the world of black bears.
+The Cub Room beckons kids of all ages to explore the hidden world of black bears.
 Children and cubs learn by play and socialization.
-The Cub Room allows exploration by touch and educational displays.
-The man-made den allows kids to act like bears and crawl inside and explore.
-Videos show adults and children the relationship between a mother bear and her cubs.
+The Cub Room encourages exploration by touch and educational displays featuring a coloring & reading area, nature library, games to play, videos showing the relationship between a mother bear and her cubs, and a walk-through bear den where children can act like bears and crawl inside and explore.

 Learn about trees, plants, wild bear foods, bear and animal sign while taking a casual walk on our quarter-mile interpretive nature trails.
 Trails are self-guided.